mardix/Voodoo/ReadMe.md

 ---

-## The Voodooist
+## Voodooist

 Voodooist is a command line tool that generates controllers, controllers' actions, views, models.
 Technically it setup your MVC application.

 Voodooist requires App/Config/app-schema.json for it to setup your MVC environment.
-(Read more below)
+(Read more below).
+If app-schema.json doesn't exist, Voodooist will create one.

 This code execute the Voodooist